freenas/freenas-docs/userguide/sharing.rst

 User Quota Administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-SMB shares connected to an :ref:`Active Directory` server can have user
+File Explorer can manage quotas in SMB shares connected to an
-quotas managed by File Explorer.
-The dataset and share must be
+:ref:`Active Directory` server.
+Both the share and dataset being shared
-specially configured to allow this feature:
+must be configured to allow this feature:

-Create the authenticated share with :literal:`domain admins` set as the
+* Create an authenticated share with :literal:`domain admins` as both
-user and group name in :guilabel:`Ownership`.
+  the user and group name in :guilabel:`Ownership`.

-Edit the SMB share and add *ixnas* to the list of selected
+* Edit the SMB share and add *ixnas* to the list of selected
   :ref:`VFS Object <avail_vfs_modules_tab>`.

-As a member of the :literal:`domain admins` group, use Windows Explorer
+* In Windows Explorer, connect to and map the share with a user account
-to connect and map the share.
-This allows the :guilabel:`Quotas` tab to
+  which is a member of the :literal:`domain admins` group.
+The
-become available.
+  :guilabel:`Quotas` tab is now active.

 .. index:: Shadow Copies